 Chase Freedom Unlimited® is truly the ultimate rewards card.
 Cardholders get 5% cash back on trips booked using Chase Ultimate Rewards®, in addition to 3% cash back on dining at restaurants (including takeout and eligible delivery services).
 Lastly, you also get 3% cash back on drugstore purchases and 1.5% back on all other purchases.

-As an added bonus, you’ll earn an additional 1.5% cash back on all of these spending categories for the first $20,000 spent in the first year!
+As an added bonus, you’ll earn an additional 1.5% on all purchases (up to $20,000 spent in the first year)!

 For a no annual fee card, the Chase Freedom Unlimited® benefits are generous, especially for budget-conscious millennials looking to maximize their savings.